Amreen-grewal/Induction-/README.md

 - **BEEE** – Covered the basics of the first chapter.
 - **Interaction with seniors** – Seniors invited us to a separate room where we gave introductions one by one.
 The time was filled with laughter, conversations, practical advice, and even some singing, making it a memorable experience.

+## Day 8 – August 8

+The day began with two engaging classroom sessions.

+- **Session with Mrs. Shaffy Makkar** – Gave a lecture on *Millets – the superfoods*, explaining their benefits, various types, and correct cooking methods.
+For those interested in incorporating millets into their diet, the session was especially beneficial.
+- **Session with Dr. Gagandeep Kaur Lotpey (Mathematics)** – Conducted an introductory mathematics session, challenging some common assumptions—like zero being the center of the number line—making it both thought-provoking and insightful.